 Rice: A day or two old short-grain rice is perfect here.
-The fried rice would be really fluffy.
-Freshly cooked rice if used results in a mushy sticky fried rice.
-However, if you don't have day-old rice then you can also use fresh rice.
-After cooking, rice spread it a large baking dish, separate the grains.
+The fried rice would be fluffy.
+Freshly cooked rice, if used, results in a mushy sticky fried rice.
+However, if you don't have day-old rice, then you can also use fresh rice.
+After cooking, rice spread it into a large baking dish, separate the grains.
 Let it come to room temperature, then pop it in the refrigerator for 2 hours.

-Eggs: I have used 3 eggs in this recipe but you can use more if you prefer.
+Eggs: I have used three eggs in this recipe, but you can use more if you prefer.

 Vegetables: The best part.
 You have a lot of options.
-I like to keep it simple so limit to 2-3 kinds of vegetable.
+I like to keep it simple, so limit to 2-3 kinds of vegetables.
 You could use carrots, green beans, corn, bell pepper, cabbage.
-Add whatever vegetable you have on hand or you prefer.
+Add whatever vegetable you have on hand, or you prefer.
 There is also green onion for garnishing.